-A technical publication identifies and tracks the technical specifications, affected equipment, work requirements, and related task cards.
+A technical publication is a document, such as an airworthiness directive (AD) or service bulletin (SB), that describes regulations or standards for aircraft or equipment.
+A technical publication also identifies and tracks technical specifications, affected equipment, work requirements, and related task cards.

 - 1. In the Technical Publications application, click the New Technical Publication icon. - 2.
 If the Publication field is empty, enter a value. - 3.
 Enter a description in the Title field. - 4.
 If the part number of multiple equipment records are to be updated when work is completed, select the Apply Multiple Upgrades check box. - 5.
+If the technical publication requires an assessment to determine its applicability and compatibility to aircraft or equipment, select the Assessment Required check box.

-Optional: To limit the applicability of the technical publication, specify an organization or site. - 6.
-Specify values for the Type field and the Required By field. - 7.
-Enter the date when the technical record takes effect. - 8.
+- 6. Optional: To limit the applicability of the technical publication, specify an organization or site. - 7.
+Specify values for the Type field and the Required By field. - 8.
+Enter the date when the technical record takes effect. - 9.
 In the Revision, Chapter, Paragraph, and Part fields, enter values that correspond to the original document.
-The combination of these values must be unique to this technical publication. - 9.
-Optional: In the Narrative field, enter the details for the technical record.
-For example, you can add the following details to the field: - · Objectives of the technical publication - Requirements - Equipment selection criteria - Effective date - · Conditions when corrective action is necessary - Details of the work that is necessary - Termination conditions - 10.
-If you use maintenance plans, on the Maintenance Plans tab, specify completion details:
+The combination of these values must be unique to this technical publication. - 10.
+Optional: In the Summary field, enter the details for the technical record.
+For example, you can add the following details to the field: - Objectives of the technical publication - Requirements - Equipment selection criteria - · Effective date - Conditions when corrective action is necessary - Details of the work that is necessary - · Termination conditions - 11.
+If you use engineering orders, on the Engineering Orders tab, specify completion details:

-Option Description To complete all task cards when the technical publication is complete Select the Complete Associated Maintenance Plans checkbox.
-To complete all maintenance plans before the method of compliance is reported Select the Complete All Maintenance Plans Before Method of Compliance checkbox.
+Option Description To complete all task cards when the technical publication is complete Select the Complete Associated Engineering Orders check box.
+To complete all engineering orders before the method of compliance is reported Select the Complete All Engineering Orders Before Method of Compliance check box.

-11. Save the technical publication.
+12. Save the technical publication.